fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 #### Blog and Publishing Apps

 * :black_nib: [Diffu](https://mockup.diffu.social/) - an attempt at a federated Medium, aimed at hosting long form articles that easily and neatly embed other kinds of content from any fediverse platform (microblog posts, PixelFed images, PeerTube videos etc).
+Proposed by a French company called Befox, who attempted to crowdfund development (inspired perhaps by the success or PeerTube and Mobilizon), but didn't hit their target.

 * :heavy_check_mark: [Dokie.li](https://dokie.li)